-There are four main banks located in Maynooth town:
+There are three main banks in Ireland and each of them have a branch located in Maynooth town:

-It is generally not possible to open a bank account until after you have registered at the University.
+It is not possible to open an Irish bank account without proof of residency in Ireland.
 You will usually need to bring the following with you to the bank:

 It is advisable to check with your chosen bank if additional documents or information will be required in order to open an account.

 International students (excluding citizens of EU countries) can only take up part-time causal employment of up to 20 hours per week if they are studying full time and are fully registered.
 Students can work full-time (up to 40 hours per week) during holiday periods only.
 Please see exact details on the INIS website.

 Please be aware that part-time work can potentially assist with living expenses and incidentals, but will not cover all living costs and certainly will not be enough to cover tuition fees.

 International students who meet the above conditions and wish to take up work in Ireland must obtain a Personal Public Services Number (PPS Number – see below).
 An employer can only pay employees with a PPS number, and funds will usually only be paid to an Irish bank account.